 Offsite: Covenant Church (4949 Caroline St., Houston, Texas 77004)

-Free and open to all, no registration required
+Free and open to all, registration suggested

 The service started in 1985 in response to the bombing of a storefront mosque.
 After helping to raise money to support the mosque's repairs, the Annual Thanksgiving Service co-founders George Atkinson and Garland Pohl wanted to find a way for different faith organizations to come together, as thanksgiving is a common value shared by all the major world religions.
 Initially, participants represented Judaism, Islam and Christianity, but within three years, Buddhists, Sikhs, Zoroastrians, Baha’i, Hindus and Jains joined the service.
 The creation of the event is a milestone in the development of interfaith dialogue in Houston.

 Participants include: Houston Baha'i Center, The Sikh National Center Houston, Zoroastrian Association of Greater Houston, Congregation Or Ami, JVB Preshka Meditation Center Houston, America International Buddhists Community and Jade Buddha Temple at Texas Buddhist Association, Maryam Islamic Center and River Oaks Islamic Center, Christ the King Lutheran Church, and Arya Samaj Greater Houston.

 Houston Interfaith Thanksgiving Service Committee: George Atkinson, United Methodist; Charlene Chuang, Buddhist; Alok Jain, Jain; Beth Kulkarni, Hindu; Vehishta Kaikobad, Zoroastrian; Riaz Masrour, Baha'i; Garland Pohl, Catholic

 Thursday, November 21, 2019